iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

         dataCIDR: "10.234.1.0/24" # Replace "10.234.1.0/24" with the actual one.
     ```

-    Mandatory: Fill in `diskDeploymentMode`.
+    Mandatory: Set `diskDeploymentMode` according to your disk configurations.
 The system defaults to `hybridFlash`.
-You can also set it to `allFlash`.

     ```yaml
     diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.